I’ve presented this idea in lectures with great titles such as:

 Q1) Does your injury respond to anti-inflammatory (think Advil or Aleve) medication?

 Does this make it feel better, even takes off the edge?

 If yes, guess what?
 You’re inflamed.
 There’s no pain reliever in most anti-inflammatories, just anti-inflammatory…so if that works, adding stretch and or heat, which brings more blood is a “pro-inflammatory”.

 You are basically doing the opposite of the medicine.

-Despite that “slap your forehead and say ‘a-ha’ – cartoon light bulb floating above your cranium” moment I still hear the standard low back protocol at the ER is 800 mg Ibuprofen and hot shower or massage..
-BUZZ , wrong.. they are the opposites, a chemistry equation that does not equal – This terrible advice is great for my day to day employment as a chiropractor but we can all be better.
+Despite that “slap your forehead and say ‘a-ha’ – cartoon light bulb floating above your cranium” moment I still hear the standard low back protocol at the ER is 800 mg Ibuprofen and a hot shower or massage.
+BUZZ, wrong.. they are the opposites, a chemistry equation that does not equal – This terrible advice is why my clinic is so busy!
+We can all be better.
 We’re all smart and can figure this stuff out.